hftbattle/documentation/en/terms.md

 <a id="lot"></a>

-- **Lot** is a set of goods for sale together in an auction; or a quantity of a financial instrument.
+- A **lot** represents the standardized quantity of a financial instrument as set out by an exchange or similar regulatory body.

 <a id="order"></a>